#102 Hockey is an endangered sport

 Ay, there’s the rub.

-It is unfortunate that Just Cool It was completed before the election of Donald Trump, “man baby” according to Jon Stewart, “monster” according to Chris Hedges.
+Just Cool It came out right after the inauguration of President Donald Trump, “man baby” according to Jon Stewart, “monster” according to Chris Hedges.

-The new President of the United States thinks that climate change is a hoax perpetrated by China.
+The President of the United States thinks that climate change is a hoax perpetrated by China.

 The new US administration is packed with climate change deniers.
 In one short month administrative orders have gutted the Environmental Protection Agency, removed restrictions from dumping highly toxic coal mining waste into streams and rivers (“Almost heaven, West Virginia”), and sent in troops to clear Native American protestors away from construction of the Dakota Access Pipeline.